nidayand/noreowfs/README.md

 noreowfs
 =========
-Node-Red node to be specifying the path get the value from a device.
+A Node-Red node to get the value from a 1-wire device through the owserver API.

 Install
 -------